candicechen016/2022Spring_Projects/README.md

 1. Players are allowed to do following actions during their turn:
-    * ove ONE piece at the same universe TWICE (i.e. continuous two moves); continuous captures are allowed
+    * Move ONE piece at the same universe TWICE (i.e. continuous two moves); continuous captures are allowed
-    * move ONE piece on EACH universe ONCE
+    * Move ONE piece on EACH universe ONCE
-    * transfer ONE piece at one universe to ANOTHER universe ONCE per turn as their first or second move
+    * Transfer ONE piece at one universe to ANOTHER universe ONCE per turn as their first or second move
-    * only allowed to transfer to an empty square and must go to an orthogonally-adjacent square on the other universe
+    * Only allowed to transfer to an empty square and must go to an orthogonally-adjacent square on the other universe
     * CANNOT CAPTURE at the transferring round
 2. Winning conditions:
     * Once a player has NO PIECES on both boards on his turn, he loses.